MEMBERSHIP | VOLUNTEER | DONATE

 Grades 1 & 2 (2 hours) – Sept to Oct

-Fall is the best time to study insects, because they are everywhere!
-During this guided discovery walk out to our insect field, students use sweep nets to capture insects on the wing, and then study them as they learn about insect adaptations, life cycles and family ID.
+Fall is a great season to study minibeasts and insects, because they are everywhere!
+What are some differences between them, their jobs (good & not-so-good), life cycles, and how they survive.
+After a short presentation, take a guided discovery walk to investigate their living spaces in different habitats, at the bug field use sweep nets to capture insects on the wing, and then study them to observe insect adaptations and family ID.
 A great program to be ‘bugged’ in a good way!
-Standards: K-2.ETS1.1 K-2.ETS1.2
+Standards: K-LS1.1 K-ESS3.1 1.LS1.1 1.LS1.2 1.LS3.1 2.LS2.1 2.LS2.2 2.LS4.1 3.LS2.1 3.LS4.3 3.LS1.1 3.LS3.1

 Animal Homes & Habitats